Building a Brand, Block by Block

 Mark met with the Co-Founders of Rozas Ward, Charles and Darren, several times before the project kicked off.
 The duo were a great story — two young architects who had worked their way up, founded their own firm together, and were making huge strides with a good sized team in New Orleans.
 But if you know anything about NOLA, you know it’s a culturally rich place with deep historic roots.
 That remains true for the architectural firms, too.
 While Darren and Charles had built a firm with 25 years of experience, it paled in comparison to some of the firms with a century-long history.

-Despite lacking the historical proof, Rozas Ward was doing really well.
+In fact, in our brand discovery someone told us he disliked the company’s logo and branding so much he never gave out his business cards.
+If anyone asked for a business card, he’d say he had forgotten them.
 The team had grown, and was using some cutting edge software to show clients work.
 But while they were progressive and young, the brand felt very outdated.
 In fact, in our brand discovery one person told us he disliked the company’s logo and branding so much, that whenever anyone asked for a business card, he’d say he had forgotten them.
 The truth?
 He’d never given out a single one.

 The Rebuild Begins